Henry Ford College History

-The Henry Ford College legacy began 22 years before its founding, with the opening of Henry Ford Trade School in 1916.
-Founded by Henry Ford, the non-profit school gave underprivileged young men the opportunity to earn a living while learning a trade that could support them and their families in the long term.
+The Henry Ford College legacy (but not history) began 22 years before its founding, with the opening of a separate entity, the Henry Ford Trade School, in 1916.
+Founded by Henry Ford, the Trade School gave underprivileged young men the opportunity to earn a living while learning a trade that could support them and their families in the long term.
 It was the beginning of an educational model that had a long and substantive reach in American society.

-As planned, the Trade School provided Ford Motor Company with trained draftsmen and technicians.
-The school started with just six students and one instructor, and by 1931 there were 135 faculty members teaching 2,800 students.
-The school was kept up-to-date with the most modern shop equipment to help students gain the latest technical skills while studying a demanding academic curriculum.
+The Henry Ford Trade School provided Ford Motor Company with trained draftsmen and technicians.
+The school started with just six students and one instructor.
+By 1931 there were 135 faculty members teaching 2,800 students.
+The school was kept up-to-date with modern shop equipment to help students gain the latest technical skills while studying a demanding trade-based curriculum.

-The College continued to grow in the ensuing decades, adding top-quality academic programs spanning the spectrum of the arts, sciences, technology, education, health, humanities, business, and of course, workforce training.
+The College continued to grow in the ensuing decades, adding top-quality academic programs spanning the spectrum of the arts, sciences, technology, education, health, humanities, business, and of course, workforce and trades training.

-In 2014, with the installation of the College's first bachelor's degree in Culinary Arts, and in honor of the continued evolution of our academic and co-curricular offerings, the College was renamed Henry Ford College.
+In 2014, with the implementation of the College's first bachelor's degree in Culinary Arts, and in honor of the continued evolution of our academic and co-curricular offerings and mission, the College was renamed Henry Ford College.

 Leadership and Presidents

 As part of the Dearborn Fordson Public Schools at its founding, the College was originally led by a director or dean.
 The founding director was Kenneth MacLeod, who remained at the helm until 1943.
 Then, for two years during World War II, the College suspended operations, reopening in 1946 under a new dean, Fred Eshleman, after whom today's College library is named.
-In 1964, James McCann took over as dean, and the Board was duly impressed with his leadership.
+In 1964, James McCann took over as dean.
+In the succeeding years, the Board was impressed with his leadership and upgraded his role.
 In 1966, the Board resolved, "That the title of Dean of the Henry Ford Community College be changed to President, effective immediately; and that Omer James McCann be so appointed to the position.”

-Thus, James McCann became the first president of the College.
-The tenure of each of the College presidents is as follows:
+Thus, James McCann became the first official president of the College.
+The tenure of each of the six College presidents is as follows:

 - James McCann, 1966 - 1972

 We are dedicated to providing a rigorous education, combined with the technical and technological acumen needed for students to thrive, no matter what their field of study.
-When it comes to decision time, we are your First Choice, Best Choice college.
+When it comes to decision time, we are your FutureDriven college.